LosFuzzys/losfuzzys.github.io/_drafts/2018-06-26-googlectf-dogestore.md

 ### Chaining the attack

-To attack different parts of the AES 256 CTF XOR-pad the attack payload can be prepended and appended with anything (we chose zeroes) to move the payload to overlap the attacked two units.
+To attack different parts of the decryption XOR-pad the attack payload can be prepended and appended with anything (we chose zeroes) to move the payload to overlap the attacked two units.

 After attacking each pair, the XOR between two letter and count bytes respectively is known.
-Knowledge of the precending and following letter and count XOR values is not needed, so the attack can be trivially distributed and parallelized.
+Knowledge of the preceding and following letter and count XOR values is not needed, so the attack can be trivially distributed and parallelized.
 The limiting factor is the speed of the attacked server.